SamuraiMDR/samurai-go/README.md

 ------
 # Samurai Go client SDK

-The Samurai Go SDK provies simple APIs to interact with NTT Security Holdings Samurai MDR service
+The Samurai Go SDK provides simple APIs to interact with NTT Security Holdings Samurai MDR service

 Examples of how to use the SDK is provided in the examples folder